SK11947/laws/drafting/drafts/border_law.md

 a.
 Border Officers, responsible for the protection of the borders; and

 b.
-Immigration Officers, responsible for determining eligibility for entry and residency in Liberland.
+Immigration Officers are responsible for determining eligibility for entry and residency in Liberland.
 Immigration Officers shall not have the authority to revoke a visa or immigration status, a power reserved for a Judge.
-3. All Border Officers are immigration officers and should possess a designation that is appropriate for their duties.
-Not all immigration officers are border officers, until they are approved for transfer to perform border control duties at a Point of Entry.]
+c.
+All Border Officers are immigration officers and should possess a designation that is appropriate for their duties.
+Not all immigration officers are border officers unless they are approved for transfer to perform border control duties at a Point of Entry.

 ### Article 22: Border Officers
 Border Officers shall be responsible for enforcing border regulations and ensuring border security.
 They shall be authorized to act as Security Agents in relation to border-related events, situations, and offenses, including crimes.